IBM/watson-discovery-food-reviews/README.md

 * **Entity Types**: the classification of the discovered entities, such as person, location, or job title.
 * **Sentiment**: the overall positive or negative sentiment of each document.

-With Watson Knowledge Studio (WKS), a machine learning annotator can be trained to recognize mentions of custom entity and relation types which can then be incorporated into the Discovery application enrichment process.
+With Watson Knowledge Studio, a machine learning annotator can be trained to recognize mentions of custom entity and relation types which can then be incorporated into the Discovery application enrichment process.

 > For this code pattern, we will be using data that contains food reviews from Amazon, see the [Kaggle dataset](https://www.kaggle.com/snap/amazon-fine-food-reviews) for further information.

 When the reader has completed this code pattern, they will understand how to:

 * Use Watson Knowledge Studio to create a custom annotator.
-* Deploy a WKS model to Watson Discovery.
+* Deploy a Watson Knowledge Studio model to Watson Discovery.
 * Load and enrich data in the Watson Discovery Service.
 * Query and manipulate data in the Watson Discovery Service.
 * Create UI components to represent enriched data created by the Watson Discovery Service.